Woodville Parish Council

 Very soon, their magic will be gone.
 A cataclysmic event will change their lives and world forever.
 Sander must keep a promise to save the life of a young girl that would have been difficult enough with magic, but is a suicide mission without it.
 Rosheen is forced to side with a murderous warlord, and her once-solid principles are tested and found wanting.
 Both will be set against one another in a war unlike anything the world has seen before, in this sweeping fantasy of magic’s ending.

 The first part of a fantasy trilogy for readers of Joe Abercrombie and Scott Lynch.
-Part two — The End of Dragons — coming 2024…
+Part two — The End of Dragons — is out now, with part 3 coming in 2025…

 Praise for The End of Magic: